Cascades on Networks with Functional Structure: Novel Phenomena

 For our first series of experiments, we choose the parameters to be $p_1=1.0$ and $p_2=0.91$.
 This means that nodes in the second component may have fewer dependencies, making the second component less vulnerable to cascades than the first.
 However, when a cascade does spread in the second component, it can reach the entire network, while cascades starting in the first component stay confined to that component.

 We first investigate the case of macroscopic seeds.
-We have used equations \ref{eq-cascadesize-node-constrained} and \ref{eq-cascadesize-edge-constrained} to compute the expected size of cascades starting from an initial seed fraction of $\rho_0=10^{-3}$, for different values of $z$.
+We have used equations \eqref{eq-cascadesize-node-constrained} and \eqref{eq-cascadesize-edge-constrained} to compute the expected size of cascades starting from an initial seed size of $\rho_0=10^{-3}$, for different values of $z$.
 For comparison, we also performed simulations on networks of $5\cdot10^6$ nodes.
 One network was generated for each value of $z$, then $10$ cascades with different seeds were simulated on that network.
-The results are depicted in Figure \ref{fig:nested-a-macro} , showing good agreement between simulations and theory.
+The results are depicted in Figure \ref{fig:nested-a-macro}, showing good agreement between simulations and theory.
+Note that the figure shows all $10$ outcomes for each $z$, but they are usually too close to tell them apart.
 We can see that there is an additional phase of especially large cascades nested inside a broader region of smaller cascades.
 This is easily explained, as the smaller phase is the range of values of $z$ where the second component allows for cascades to spread.
 Cascades in this regime will encompass both components and thus reach almost the entire network, while cascades for other values of $z$ are limited to the first component which takes up only half the network.

 We now turn our attention to the case of microscopic seeds and encounter a subtlety: It is generally assumed -- and often observed -- that cascades spreading from microscopic seeds either stay vanishingly small, or reach the size that is predicted by the macroscopic analysis in the limit $\rho_0\to 0$.
 But in this example, the maximum size of a cascade depends on the component in which we choose the seed node.
 While cascades starting from a seed node in the second component may reach the full size predicted by the macroscopic theory, those which start in the first component remain confined to the first component.
 To demonstrate this, we have conducted simulations where a network with $10^6$ nodes was generated for different values of $z$, then single-seed cascades were computed from $500$ different seed nodes in each network.
 In Figure \ref{fig:nested-a-micro}a, we can clearly see the two distinct sizes of global cascades, of which only the larger one corresponds to the macroscopic theory.
 Furthermore, this larger cascade size is also observed much less frequently than the smaller one: For $z=1.0$, less than $1\%$ of seed nodes led to cascades of the largest size, while around $25\%$ reached the intermediate size.
 The reason for this discrepancy is that there are effectively two different single-seed cascade probabilities at play.
 One for seed nodes in the first component, and one for seed nodes in the second.
 Despite this complication, we find that the analytically computed $\ptrig$ agrees well with simulations (see Fig.~\ref{fig:nested-a-micro}b).
 This demonstrates that the microscopic analysis can work well even in cases where the assumptions presented in section \ref{sec-prob} are violated, although it remains unclear just how far its validity extends.